bethcha/newsoverview/README.md

 travel_lang_list = travel.lang_travel_restrictions()  # for travel restrictions and border closure-related news
 # they both use the same languages
 ```
-To call news for an individual language in the aeroplane category, follow the format `travel.language_aeroplanes()`, eg. for Russian headlines, call `travel.ru_aeroplanes()`.
+To call news for an individual language in the aeroplane category, follow the format `travel.language_aeroplanes()`, e.g. for Russian headlines, call `travel.ru_aeroplanes()`.

-To call news for an individual language in the travel_restrictions category, follow the format `travel.language_travel_restrictions()`, eg.  for Portuguese headlines, call `travel.pt_travel_restrictions()` All languages will follow this format.
+To call news for an individual language in the travel_restrictions category, follow the format `travel.language_travel_restrictions()`, e.g.  for Portuguese headlines, call `travel.pt_travel_restrictions()` All languages will follow this format.

 Furthermore, you can call both `aeroplanes` and `travel_restrictions` together for a particular language using `travel.call_language()`.
 If you wanted the French travel news, you can simply use `travel.call_fr()`.